MainulDip/iOS-study/106-Combine-API.md

 - PassThroughSubject and CurrentValueSubject (multi-shot)

 ### Scheduler | Threads:
-Publishers and Operators can run on different dispatchQueue and runloops, So, a subscriber needs to specify a `scheduler`.
+Publishers and Operators can run on different dispatchQueue and runloops, So, a `Subscriber` needs to specify a `scheduler`.
 For uiUpdates, scheduler should be the `main thread` (RunLoop.main)
-    - receive(on: RunLoop.main) and subscribe are 2 function
+    - receive(on: RunLoop.main) and subscribe are 2 functions
         that need to specify scheduler
     - some operators, like, `delay`, `debounce` and `throttle` needs to specify scheduler.